kaseyjsmith/A-Better-Fraud-Detection-Neural-Network/README.md

 - Generates statistical summaries
 - Creates visualizations (correlation heatmaps, distributions by class)
 - Outputs plots to `plots/` directory

+This file was used while I was exploring the dataset.
+As I wanted to avoid using a Jupyter Notebook as described above, this is split into cells and was run in a REPL.

 ### Training an Architecture